Advancing entrepreneurship in underserved communities

-Blackstone Challenge funding will support Future Founders, an organization focused on inspiring the next generation of young entrepreneurs, in the creation of Future Founders Chicago Cohort, a program that fosters the development of millennial businesses from communities of color, women, veterans and immigrants with 1-on-1 biweekly mentoring, monthly cohort workshops, and an intensive two-day summit.Learn More
+Funding will allow Future Founders, an organization focused on inspiring the next generation of young entrepreneurs, to expand their Future Founders Residency, a program that fosters the development of diverse millennial entrepreneurs with one-on-one mentoring, growth coaches, skill-training workshops, and venture pitching.Learn More

 Every American, no matter where they are from, deserves the chance to get ahead.
 That means we need to make it easier – not harder – for small businesses to get off the ground, especially for those led by women, Veterans, immigrants and people of color in underserved communities.
 I’m pleased these investments will help support a diverse group of entrepreneurs in Chicagoland area, and I look forward to continuing my efforts to make economic justice a reality for all Americans.– United States Senator Tammy Duckworth